HenryLHH/hhlin-academic/content/home/experience.md

   Responsibilities include:

   * Proof of Optimality and Stability of PID Algorithm
-  * VAE Framework Deployment and Comparison
+  * VAE Framework Deployment and Comparison on Disentangled Representation Learning Tasks
-  * Benchmark Experiment
+  * Paper Writing & Supplementary Experiments
   """

 [[experience]]